 As a participant in the program, you will:

-- Complete a 10-week SANE campus-centered training course.
+- Complete a 10-week SANE campus-centered training course, which is approved by the International Association of Forensic Nurses (IAFN).
 Additionally, you will be eligible for over 50 CE credits upon completion of the course.
-When applying, you can choose whether you'd like to start this course in July 2021, October 2021 or January 2022.
+When applying, you can choose whether you'd like to start this course in January, July or October 2022.